-Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular dated June 29, 2012 and prepared in connection with the Annual Meeting of Shareholders of the Corporation, to be held on August 2, 2012.
+Additional information including directors' and officers' remuneration and indebtedness, principal holders of the Corporation's securities and, options to purchase securities where applicable, is contained in the Corporation's Management Proxy Circular dated June 20, 2013 and prepared in connection with the Annual Meeting of Shareholders of the Corporation, to be held on August 1st, 2013.
 Additional information is provided in the Corporation's comparative consolidated financial statements and management, discussion and analysis for its most recently completed fiscal year.

-The Corporation shall provide to any person or company, upon request to the Corporation's Corporate Secretary, at Héroux-Devtek Inc., Suite 658, East Tower, 1111 Saint-Charles Street West, Longueuil, Québec, J4K 5G4:
+The Corporation shall provide to any person or company, upon request to the Corporation's Corporate Secretary, at Héroux-Devtek Inc., Suite 658, East Tower, 1111 Saint-Charles Street West, Longueuil, Québec, J4K 5G4, a copy of:

-- (a) when the securities of the Corporation are in the course of a distribution under a preliminary short form prospectus or a short form prospectus: - (i) a copy of this Annual Information Form together with one copy of any document (or the relevant pages of any document) incorporated by reference therein; - (ii) a copy of the comparative consolidated financial statements of the Corporation for its most recently completed fiscal year, together with the accompanying report of the auditors thereon, and one copy of any interim condensed consolidated financial statements of the Corporation that has been filed subsequent to the consolidated financial statements for its most recently completed fiscal year; - (iii) a copy of the Corporation's Management Proxy Circular with respect to the Corporation's most recent shareholders' meeting that involved the election of directors; and - (iv) a copy of any other document incorporated by reference into the preliminary short form prospectus or the short form prospectus that is not required to be provided under (i), (ii), or (iii) above; or - (b) at any other time, a copy of any document referred to in (a)(i), (ii), and (iii) above, provided that the Corporation may require the payment of a reasonable charge if the request is made by a person or a company who or which is not a security holder of the Corporation.
+- i. this annual information form together with one copy of any document (or the relevant pages of any document) incorporated by reference therein; - ii. the comparative consolidated financial statements of the Corporation for its most recently completed fiscal year, together with the accompanying report of the auditors thereon, and one copy of any interim condensed consolidated financial statements of the Corporation that has been filed subsequent to the consolidated financial statements for its most recently completed fiscal year; and - iii. the Corporation's Management Proxy Circular with respect to the Corporation's most recent shareholders' meeting that involved the election of directors;

+provided that the Corporation may require the payment of a reasonable charge if the request is made by a person or a company who or which is not a security holder of the Corporation.